anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_water.rst

   **b.** Using the QIAvac 24 Plus vacuum manifold as an alternative:

     i.
-Place the Mini Spin Columns in the QIAvac system ii.
+Place the Mini Spin Columns in the QIAvac system. ii.
 Load **650 μL of supernatant** onto a Mini Spin Column. iii.
 Turn on the vacuum pump at -80/-90 kPa. iv.
 Repeat the previous steps until all the supernatant has been processed.